 Each year the school puts out a report detailing the demographics and statistics of the incoming freshman class and guess what?
 The test scores and GPA are constantly on the rise.
 It was funny that most recently my roommate from college joked that he couldn’t get into our college with his previous numbers just because of how competitive admissions has become.

 I place a lot of emphasis on standardized tests because you have to start thinking like an admissions officer.

 The admissions office of colleges are flooded with applicants from throughout the country who attended high schools that have unique ways of grading their students.
 Therefore, one way to the admissions office to assess your academic strength is based on standardized tests because this allows for an apples to apples and oranges to oranges comparison of students from diverse backgrounds.

 Using this logic you can see why you need to do everything possible to ace the SAT/ACT while in high school.

 It is never too early to get started with your test prep because you want to know what you’ll be up against.
 Here’s your chance to take a FREE SAT/ACT Practice Test.

 Don’t be afraid to change your plans, take time off or even go in a completely different direction as it relates to medicine.
 You need to be sure medicine is in your heart and it is what you want to do.

 If things get too tough while in college you can always slow down and perhaps drop premed while in college and pick it up through a post baccalaureate program.
 But these are discussions for another time.

-Remember whatever happens in life is not the end of the world, you can always find a way to achieve your dreams and potential whether in medicine or another endeavor.
+Remember whatever happens in life is not the end of the world, you can always find a way to achieve your dreams whether in medicine or another career.